 In your monitoring strategy, you need to consider a comprehensive, single-pane of glass, approach:

 - Monitoring application workloads: because of the dynamic, complex, polyglot, and distributed nature of the workload, automation is a must-have: automatic discovery of services and dependencies, automatic instrumentation and distributed tracing, automatic deep-dive visibility.
 Having to rely on manual configurations is a recipe for failure.

 - Monitoring the Kubernetes platform itself: platform issues can produce cascading failures with catastrophic consequences so not only it’s important to monitor the application workload but it is also crucial to have insights on the Kubernetes cluster health and resource utilization.

 - Monitoring the infrastructure: no matter the number of layers of abstraction that Kubernetes and containers provide, they still run on infrastructure, virtual and physical.
 It is important to understand the impact infrastructure can have on the platform and the application it runs.
 You might not manage that infrastructure yourself, especially if you run Kubernetes in public clouds, but you still need some level of visibility on the resource usage patterns.

 With Kubernetes, the sheer complexity and dynamic nature of the environment, combined with the massive amount of data makes it impossible for humans to analyze, hence it needs to be driven by AI.

 Further your Kubernetes knowledge

-- For more information on Dynatrace’s latest enhancements to its capabilities for Kubernetes applications and infrastructure environments, click here.
+- For more information on Dynatrace’s latest enhancements to its capabilities for Kubernetes applications and infrastructure environments, read this blog post.

-- Register now for Dynatrace’s Power Demo on Advanced Observability for Kubernetes Infrastructure and Microservices, on July 15th
+- Register now for Dynatrace’s Power Demo on Advanced Observability for Kubernetes Infrastructure and Microservices, on July 15th.
+Watch on-demand